agilson2/AGilson-Portfolio/README.md

 * The main focus of using Galaxy in the BTGA course was to facilitate the analysis of larger datasets.

 ### [Genome Browsers](https://github.com/agilson2/AGilson-Portfolio/tree/main/Galaxy%20and%20Other%20Tools/Genome%20Browsers)
-* A genome browser presents a unique visual and graphical display of information from a dataset that wouldn't otherwise be seen.
+* A genome browser presents a unique visual and graphical display of information from a dataset that would not otherwise be seen.
 Examples of browsers used include
   * Integrative Genomics Viewer
   * NCBI Genome Browser
   * UCSC Genome Browser
-* Ensembl

 ### [Glimmer and Other Command Line Tools](https://github.com/agilson2/AGilson-Portfolio/tree/main/Galaxy%20and%20Other%20Tools/Glimmer%20%26%20Command%20Line)
 * The BFX3 server available on the JHU network was essential in accessing many command line tools, such as glimmer.